-This recipe, thanks to it’s pantry friendly ingredients, is hands down the easiest pie crust you’re ever going to make!
-A food processor isn’t necessary (since there’s no “cutting-in” of butter or shortening) and it works whether your water is ice cold or room temperature.
-With a little help even a child can make this pie crust, which to me is awesome!!
+This recipe, thanks to it’s pantry friendly ingredients, is hands down the easiest pie crust you’ll ever make!
+No “cutting-in” of butter or shortening is necessary and it works whether your water is ice cold or room temperature.
+With a little help even a child can make this pie crust, which to me is awesome!

 Easy Pantry Pie Crust

 (makes 2 pie crusts — enough for one double crust pie)

 1/2 cup shortening powder

 2 TBS oil

 Whisk dry ingredients together in a medium bowl.
 Add oil and water and stir to combine.
 Roll about half of the mixture between a flexible cutting mat and wax paper (*or between two sheets of wax paper, I like the cutting mat base because it’s sturdy while rolling out the dough, plus it saves me a sheet of wax paper).